vegaprotocol/documentation/docs/api/using-the-apis.md

 REST is easy to get started with, and Vega supports nearly all the functionality provided by gRPC and GraphQL though REST.

-**[Using REST](./rest/overview.md)**: Read the REST overview for everything you need to know before using the endpoints, like the default rate limits and pagination.
+**[Using REST](./rest/overview.md)**: Read the REST overview for everything you need to know before using the endpoints, like the default rate limits and how to paginate results.

 ### WebSockets for streaming
 WebSocket endpoints offer real-time updates to changes in the state of the Vega network, allowing subscriptions to events such as per-market trades or changes to a party's position.